Handling Busy Part 1

 Sometimes busy brings out the worst in our communication skills.
 The “off my desk” mentality is a trap.
 Creating a constant stream of incomplete work from your office slows everyone down, is selfish, and kills deals.
-Slow down, finish one thing at a time, get it done well.
+Slow down, finish one thing at a time, and get it done well.
 Counter-intuitively, things will speed up.

 In part two of Handling Busy, I explore four tactics you can use to help manage busy: Finish the job, communicate less and better, squeak properly and manage upstream.